Denis Shapovalov’s magic run continues as Canadian reaches Rogers Cup semifinals

 He double-faulted on break point in the opening game en route to a quick first-set loss.

-The two lefthanders were on serve in the second when play halted 20 minutes for a light rain but the crowd sprang to life, chanting ‘let’s go Denis’ on the changeovers as he broke serve and then served out the set.
+The two southpaws were on serve in the second when play halted 20 minutes for a light rain but, when it resumed, the crowd sprang to life, chanting ‘let’s go Denis’ on the changeovers as he broke serve and then served out the set.

-As it was against Nadal, Shapovalov spent much of the match alternating between errors and impressive winners, consistently fighting off break points on his serve.
+Shapovalov spent much of the match alternating between errors and impressive winners, consistently fighting off break points on his serve.
 He had nine aces and seven double faults.

 He broke service for a 2-1 lead in the third only to hand it back in the next game, but a roar went up when Mannarino wasted a chance to put away a game point and Shapovalov jumped on the chance to break for a 5-4 lead.
 He leapt in the air as he closed out the match.